 If you are conducting scientific work or research, you can apply for a grant to secure your income and to cover the costs related to your research.
 You may be entitled to a grant if you are a student or postgraduate student pursuing a basic degree.
 Basic degree students are often granted a one-time grant, whereas the grants awarded to postgraduate students may be long-term grants.
 Working groups may also receive grants.

-Information about applying for funding at research.fi.
+You can find more information about applying for funding on the Research.fi website.
 Most grant providers have application periods, but you can apply for some grants all year round.

 Franchising is a form of entrepreneurship that involves setting up a business as an independent entrepreneur but with a ready-made model provided to you as a member of a company chain.